ExtremeElectronics/RC2040-ROMWBW/sd-card/readme.md

 See Compiling-custom-ROMWBW directory for more info on compiling rom and img files from ROMWBW

-.id file give the structure of the disks disdefs is used for FFS(currently not working)
-The .rom file is the ROMWBW ROM image
+.id file give the structure of the disks disdefs is used for FFS(currently working on RP2350 only, not well tested) The .rom file is the ROMWBW ROM image
 The .img file is the combined CPM disks